 Not quite my thing, but great to see it offered as part of the collection, possibly one day a need for this instrument will arise but for now I can see it gathering a lot of dust at the back of the collection.

-Tender Upright: A lovely sounding instrument, the tone immediately transported me back to turn of the century.
+Tender Upright: A lovely sounding instrument, the tone immediately transported me back to the turn of the century.
 It is perfect for a period film.
-Not as much dynamic range as I would have liked, but the tone and resonance lean towards a more flat and neutral sounding instrument.
-Love the old charm of this one, definitely must-play.
+Not as much dynamic range as I would have liked, but the tone and resonance lean towards a more flat and neutral-sounding instrument.
+Love the old charm of this one, definitely a must-play.

 Blanchet Cembalo: I absolutely love this instrument.
-Wonderfully Victorian sounding and plenty of dynamic range for a surprisingly playable instrument.
-Out of the box it comes with rather intense velocity settings, reflecting the original instrument (I assume).
+Wonderfully Victorian sounding and has plenty of dynamic range for a surprisingly playable instrument.
+Out of the box, it comes with rather intense velocity settings, reflecting the original instrument (I assume).

-Clavichord: Not as pleasing to play as the Cembalo, this similar sounding instrument certainly offers plenty of old-world charm.
-Quite boxy sounding but not offensively.
+Clavichord: Not as pleasing to play as the Cembalo, this similar-sounding instrument certainly offers plenty of old-world charm.
+Quite a boxy sound but not offensively.
 I was hoping for a little more character.